Useful tips & information

 Better get organised than arriving at the opening time to a queue going all around the block!

-As you can see, this situation applies both to adult and children activities!
-So, if you are a family, I advise you to check carefully the matriculation calendar for every activity and association.
+As you can see, this situation applies both to adult and children’s activities!
+So, if you are a family, I advise you to carefully check the matriculation calendar for every activity and association.

 Some associations also organise discovery classes throughout September to attract new members and let you try out before the actual subscription days.